BarelyFunctionalCode/Punity/README.md

 - **base** - Folder for all base classes and other pieces that should general remain untouched unless you have a good reason.

-  - **base.py** - Believe it or not, the base class.
-Used for the base of object.py and anything in the `assets/components` folder, which allows for user-created objects to use multiple inheritence to select whichever components apply for their object.
+  - **Component.py** - Used for the base of object.py and anything in the `assets/components` folder, which allows for user-created objects to use multiple inheritence to select whichever components apply for their object.
 This class is responsible for storing any shared functions that span all objects and components.

   - **object.py** - The base class used for all user-created object.
 This class facilitates the creation of the underlying Tk objects as well as runs the Update loop and collision detection for all objects.